-You will deal with problems that perhaps did not even cross your mind when you begin search for Mexico jobs.
+You will deal with problems that perhaps did not even cross your mind when you begin the search for jobs in Mexico.
 Do not get the wrong impression about the impact they can have on your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Mexico Dress Code for Job Interviews

 Do your research.
 Find out what company employees wear and then dress as they are or nicer than that.
-Dress code depends on the industry, with banking and finance being the most conservative.
+The dress code depends on the industry, with banking and finance being the most conservative.

 It is important to demonstrate at an interview good appearance as well as good manners.

 Appearances do matter.
 Mexicans place a high value on appearances and looking businesslike will go a long way.